 Our technology solutions support the collection, standardisation and analysis of data that helps our clients to further understand behaviours and security risks.

-With advanced AI CCTV functions, our solar-powered CCTVs come equipped with object detection which is most commonly used for site monitoring, traffic control and movement tracking, raising alerts when any object outside the pre-programmed parameters is identified.
+With advanced AI capability, our inView CCTV technology can detect and distinguish between countless objects.
+This functionality is most commonly used for site monitoring, traffic control and movement tracking, raising alerts when any object outside the pre-programmed parameters is identified.

 The instantaneous nature of object detection transforms the impact of CCTV surveillance solutions without relying on manual monitoring or with the issue of repeated false alarms, often related to zero-risk environmental factors.

 The basics of object detection cameras are that they:

 According to the programmed parameters, our object detection cameras can evaluate whom they need to alert.

 They might be instructed to warn the emergency services in the event of a traffic accident, send a signal to fire services if there is smoke or flames, communicate with site managers, and transmit live footage of an emerging situation.

 One of the most compelling benefits is that AI technology can be integrated within legacy hardware, or installed within existing networks, making it possible to implement highly advanced solutions cost-effectively.